prathmeshborate/Movie-Recommendation-System/README.md

 1. Clone the repository.
 2. Install required Python packages.
-3. Install `jupyter` and open file through it.
+3. Install `jupyterlab` and open file through it.

 ## Contributing